tapis-project/documentation/source/technical/actors.rst

 Python
 ~~~~~~

-To register the same actor using the tapipy library, we use the ``actors.createActor()`` method and pass the same arguments
+To register the same actor using the tapipy library, we use the ``actors.create_actor()`` method and pass the same arguments
 through the `request_body` parameter.
 In this case, the ``default_environment`` is just a standard Python dictionary where the
 keys and values are ``str`` type.
 For example,